spotinst/help/src/docs/ocean/features/troubleshoot-right-sizing.md

 >**Note**:
 > - Spot checks the health of the VPA pods belonging to the Spot Ocean VPA Project.
-> - For the Native VPA project, health checks are performed as long as the project's name is not changed.
+> - For the Native VPA project, health checks are performed as long as the deployment's name is not changed.

 ## Security Group not correctly configured